 Disclosure of payments made to HCPs in Malta

-The disclosure includes, for example, sponsorship for travel and registration fees to attend medical congresses, HCP consultancy fees for speaker arrangements or for chairing meetings, and grants to HCOs.
-Transfers of value to HCPs and HCOs for activities related to research and development will be disclosed as an aggregate number.
-The disclosures we are making in June 2016 under the EFPIA code relate to 2015 before GSK ended speaker payments.
+Under the EFPIA Disclosure Code, from 2016 EFPIA member companies pledged to disclose the transfers of value they make to HCPs and HCOs in connection with prescription medicines, on an individual named basis (aggregate by exception only).
+This includes, for example, sponsorship for travel and registration fees to attend medical congresses, HCP consultancy fees for speaker arrangements or for chairing meetings and grants to HCOs.
+Transfers of value made to HCPs and HCOs for activities related to research and development are disclosed as an aggregate number.

 Our disclosures for Malta

 The links below will take you to our disclosures for Malta in line with the EFPIA code and the Pharmaceutical Research-Based Industry Malta Association (PRIMA) code, and to a note on the methodology used to set out the data in the report.

 Media enquiries: Please contact Marianne Chetcuti, Market Access Manager or Adrian Agius, Ethics & Compliance Officer E-mail: firstname.lastname@example.org Tel: +356 21238131